tdub0/simple_gcn_project/README.md

 # Simple GCN Project

 This is a re-implementation of the SGC described in [Simplifying Graph Convolutional Networks](https://arxiv.org/abs/1902.07153) from ICML2019.
-The main goal of this project is to verify the claims from the paper and extend the experiements on SGC and GCN across several page-page datasets.
+The main goal of this project is to verify the claims from the paper and extend the experiments on SGC and GCN across several page-page datasets.

 ## How to Run the Experiments in Google Colab